 Why would increasing the amount of reusable/sharable code be of any benefit?
 If you have a piece of logic which is common to several components the novice's method of implementing this would be to duplicate that logic, using the copy-and-paste method, in each component.
 This produces multiple copies of the same piece of logic in multiple places, so if a bug is ever found in that logic, or it needs to be updated, you have to find every copy of that logic in order to update it.
 All you have to do is miss one copy and the result could be at best unexpected and at worst unpleasant.
 The correct way, as practiced by experienced programmers, is to follow the DRY principle and define that logic in a single place, such as a function or a method, and then reference that function or method whenever you wish to execute that logic.
 This provides two enormous benefits:

 It should therefore be obvious that the more reusable code you have then the less code you have to write.
 The less code you have to write then the less time it takes to complete a component.
 The less code you have to write then the less code you have to test as the reusable code will (should?) have already been tested.
+The less code you have to write in order to produce a component also means that you save time by not having to write as much code, and as time is money this also leads to lower costs.
+The ability to produce software in less time and at less cost than your rivals will always be a major factor in a competitive market.

 When I came to start building my first PHP components I already had an architecture in mind which I had encountered in my previous language and which I saw could provide a solid basis for all future development.
 This was the 3-Tier Architecture with its separate Presentation, Business and Data Access layers.
 I had also encountered Extensible Markup Language (XML) and The Extensible Stylesheet Language Family (XSL), and I decided that I would create all my HTML pages using XSL Transformations.
 This meant that I had split my Presentation layer into two separate components thus producing an architecture that included the popular Model-View-Controller (MVC) Design Pattern.
 This combined architecture is shown in Figure 1: